THE BEST RESTAURANTS IN CINQUE TERRE: THE COMPLETE GUIDE TO DISCOVERING EXACTLY WHERE TO EAT LIKE A LOCAL AND WHAT TO EAT

 But here I come to the rescue.

-Because all you need is to know is where Italians love to go to eat the best food from Cinque Terre.
+Because all you need to know is where Italians love to go to eat the best food from Cinque Terre.

 Best restaurants in Riomaggiore